jniemann66/juddperft/README.md

 juddperft defaults to the normal chess starting position.
 Other positions can be entered by using the "setboard" command, followed by a FEN string representing the position.
 There are three variants on the perft function:
-* perftfast uses the hashtable, but doesn't tally stats on En Passants, captures, Castling etc
+* perftfast - uses the hashtable, but doesn't tally stats on En Passants, captures, Castling etc
-* perft doesn't use hashtable (and therefore slower), but does collect stats
+* perft - doesn't use hashtable (and therefore slower), but does collect stats
-* divide / dividefast split position by legal move, and then does perft on each of those moves
+* divide - splits position by legal move, and then does perft on each of those moves
+* dividefast - splits position by legal move, and then does perftfast on each of those moves (uses Hash tables)

-note: using dividefast instead of perftfast is often faster for large n, because it puts less strain on the hash tables, by splitting the job into n lots of perft(n-1).
+note: using dividefast instead of perftfast is often faster for large n, because it puts less strain on the hash tables, by splitting the job into a number of perftfast(n-1) 's